roman-milk/roman-milk.github.io/daddys-obsession.md

+===

- ****** Daddy's Obsession ****** byNonStopFunGuy© On the bed past the shielding closet door, the adult stud was humping my 18 year old daughter, pounding his thick body up and down over her, pushing her erection into her twat deeper and deeper.
+On the bed past the shielding closet door, the adult stud was humping my 18 year old daughter, pounding his thick body up and down over her, pushing her erection into her twat deeper and deeper.
 Her legs pulled up more, she was almost bent in half backwards, and his ass too raised up.
 Briefly he spread his thighs, and between them I could see her round pale ass, and his fat shaved balls banging it, driving his prick into her vaigna.
 Her hands were on his upper arms, holding him as he fucked her, driving harder and harder until I am sure his entire length was inside her.
 It was way more cock than Daddy could ever give her, that's for sure.

  As Vanessa moaned and screamed from the thick deep fucking, Foxanna reached a hand between the two fuckers and must have been toying with my daughter's clitty.
 Vanessa screamed louder.
 The blonde had this serious look on her face, working her arm hard to rub and grind while Vanessa was getting screwed by the adult male.
 My daughter began having orgasms and rapidly too; those shrieks and high-pitched moans were familiar to me, but they came much louder, one after another.